 Add Case:

 The set of parameters stored as part of the case identification.
-Hospital name is mandatory field and surgery date is default to today’s date while adding new case or while modifying the case details.
+Hospital name and Surgeon name are mandatory field and surgery date is default to today’s date while adding new case or while modifying the case details.
 Additionally, user can enter surgeon name and case identifier.
 Following are the additional parameters stored as part of the case details